-The Voices readout shows you the amount of currently playing voices in SINE.
+The Voices readout shows you the amount of currently playing voices in SINEplayer.
 Generally, each sample played equals one voice, so if you have multiple velocity layers, multiple mic positions, etc, the voices can rise pretty quickly.

 The RAM readout shows the amount of samples currently loaded into RAM.
 The number is red while content is loading and turns white when loading is finished.
-This number does not show RAM used by SINE itself.
+This number does not show RAM used by SINEplayer itself.

 10. CPU and Disk readouts